 Ask any number of visitors about their favorite things to do in Penang and they’re sure to gush endlessly about the island’s amazing food.
 Give the area a few days and it won’t be difficult to see why!
 Penang’s local cuisine bursts with complex flavors, combining distinct tastes from a variety of cultures.

 Don’t miss Nasi Kandar and just about anything from Penang’s street stalls.
 Our absolute favorite places that we’d recommend are Line Clear Nasi Kandar, New Lane Foodstalls, Teksen, and China House.

-By far the best way to experience George Town’s legendary culinary offerings is joining one of the city’s excellent food tours.
+HOT TIP ▸ By far the best way to experience George Town’s legendary culinary offerings is by joining one of the city’s top-rated food tours.

 ➎ Beach Bummin’ in Batu Ferringhi

 If you’re looking for a legit beach holiday on Penang, Batu Ferringhi is what you’re after.
 Penang has several nice beaches scattered around the island, but none offer the number of restaurants, accommodation, and level of comfort and amenities as Batu Ferringhi.

-But in terms of beach bumming, Batu Ferringhi Beach and Town will surely satisfy most visitors’ beach destination requirements for a great holiday.
+But in terms of beach bumming, Batu Ferringhi will surely satisfy most visitors’ beach destination cravings and requirements for a great holiday.

 ➏ Hunt for Penang’s Famous Street Art

 A decade ago, a Lithuanian graffiti artist was commissioned to breathe new life into George Town’s crumbling walls and shabby alleyways.

-Whether you opt to see the murals and art installations scattered across Old Town as part of an organized tour or DIY self-guided scavenger hunt, make sure you don’t miss this unique opportunity to dive deeper into George Town’s past, present, and future.
+Whether you opt to see the murals and art installations scattered across Old Town as part of a top-rated tour like this one or DIY self-guided scavenger hunt, make sure you don’t miss this unique opportunity to dive deeper into George Town’s past, present, and future.

-7. Experience Butterflies + Native Species at Entopia
+➐ Experience Butterflies and Native Species at Entopia